conduitio-labs/conduit-connector-dynamodb/README.md

 The Destination is designed to handle different kinds of operations, based on the `Operation` field in the record received, the destination will either `insert`, `update` or `delete` the record in the target table.
 Snapshot records are always inserted.

+> **Note:** Make sure to create the destination table before running the pipeline, the table needs to have the same schema as the records that will be sent into it from the source, or the processors.
 <!-- /readmegen:description -->

 ## Source Configuration Parameters